 The club is committed to conducting its business affairs in a fair, proper and ethical manner, and in compliance with all applicable laws, regulations and professional standards.
 The managers ensure that corporate values are communicated to all staff regularly to ensure that their work on behalf of the club is carried out with integrity and fairness.
-These corporate values were last updated in January 2017 and are reviewed annually and updated when considered appropriate and necessary.
+These corporate values were last updated in January 2019 and are reviewed annually and updated when considered appropriate and necessary.
 The board has adopted a treating customers fairly policy.
 The board and the managers are committed to treating customers and all stakeholders fairly, and keep under review the quality of service that the club provides.
-There is a complaints system, which is published on the website.
+Details of the complaints process are published on the club's website.
+All staff are required to comply with rules of good conduct.